 Cascading goals: What are we doing this month/quarter/year and how does it align with the purpose of the company overall?

 Clarity of role: Does everyone know their roles and expectations?

 Continuous feedback: Have you created mechanisms to give and receive feedback so that they feel empowered to speak?

 Coaching: Do you have effective one-to-one communication and recognition with your team?

-Beyond having remote engineering managers, at Terminal we recommend hiring a remote engineering lead as well in each market where you have larger remote engineering teams.
+Beyond having remote engineering managers, Terminal recommends hiring a remote engineering lead as well in each market where you have large remote engineering teams.
 This remote engineering lead can take on a local leadership role where they help by providing direction and camaraderie for the on-site team.

 This is especially useful if your company has large remote engineering teams in distant hubs around the world, where individuals will certainly benefit from having a team member on-site that can provide guidance directly.
 It also acts to empower them by making them feel that they matter and are important to HQ, which can be a major moral issue for large, spread-out organizations.

 Working to Develop Engineering Managers Pays Off Over Time

 Though investing time in developing managers can be challenging given all the priorities you’re facing, it will pay off in spades over time.
 Developing engineering managers will reward your efforts with improved productivity across your individual contributors and teams and result in a more engaged and commited engineering management team.